Itumeleng-R/Small_Biz_Hub/README.md

 ⭐ Customer Reviews — Buyers can leave feedback and ratings on products and businesses.

 📊 Analytics Dashboard — Businesses can view reports on sales, engagement, and traffic.

+📌 Purpose
+Small-Biz-Hub was created as part of the CMPG224 Software Engineering module at North-West University.
+The goal is to apply agile methodologies and full-stack development skills to solve a real-world problem — giving small businesses a better online presence.